Ethiopia is now at the helm as East Africa’s largest economy, latest International Monetary Fund(IMF) report has revealed.

 It also recently announced huge profits in the area of power supply to neighbouring countries including Sudan and Djibouti.
 They have also signed agreements to supply Tanzania and Kenya with power as generation capacity increases.

-With Tanzania’s resurgence and fast growing Rwanda, the battle for economic dominance in the East African region is expected to be fierce in the coming years.
+The battle for economic dominance in the East African region is expected to be fierce in the coming years thanks to Tanzania’s resurgence and a fast growing Rwanda.